Why Exterior Walls Stay Damp

 Key Takeaways

-• Exterior walls stay damp when moisture becomes trapped or continues entering the structure.
+- Exterior walls stay damp when moisture is still entering, trapped inside materials, or unable to evaporate.